alexisgrenon/airevisuelle/content/_index.en.md

   - image: "/img/optometriste-2.jpg"
     link: promotionsPage
     titre: Monthly offers
-    desc: Get a 50$ discount on our Entourage of 7 collection in November
+    desc: For the holiday season, get up to 50% discount on selected frames when buying a full pair of glasses (lenses and frames)
     btn: See our promotion
     haut: false
 block4: